gershu-ar/gFirebaseDeployer/README.md

 Found a bug, have a feature request, or just want to share feedback?
 👉 [Submit here](#) *(link to be added)* — one place for both support and feedback.

+Coded with ❤️ in 🇦🇷 Argentina<br>
+www.gershu.ar

+gFirebaseDeployer's source codes and compiled Windows executables are provided "as is".<br>

 [⬆️ Go UP](#index--índice)